TIBCOSoftware/bpme-samples/install/Minikube Installation.md

 kubectl apply -f bpm-ingress.yaml
 ```

-To check if the server starts in the log files
+To check if the server starts in the log files.
+If things go wrong and you have to restart, see the Delete installation section at the bottom of this file.

-This first commands provides the pod name
+This first commands provides the pod name.
+Its important to add the --namespace flag to make sure you look at the correct location in your minikube instance
 ```
 kubectl get pods --namespace=bpm
 ```